To start off the new year, for the first13 Sundays we’ll make our way through the Old Testament book of Deuteronomy.

-Advent, the season of worship leading up to Christmas, is a time of looking ahead, longing for and preparing for Christ our Lord, who has come and is coming again.
+Advent is the season of worship leading up to Christmas.
+It’s a time of looking ahead, longing for and preparing for Christ our Lord, who has come and is coming again.
 This year our Advent focus is the nativity story in Luke’s and Matthew’s gospels.
 May God give us a heart of joy and wonder […]